Introduction

 On 28 June 1888, Mary married Robert Mullins at Hardington.[1]
 He was the older brother of Annie Mullins, who married William White in 1886.

-Robert’s father, James, was a stonemason who died when Robert was five.
+Robert’s father, James, was a stonemason who died when Robert was five years old.
 After his death, Robert’s mother supported her family by running a shop at Hew Hill, East Coker.

 Robert and Mary made Yeovil their permanent home, living at various addresses over the years: